 The amount of forcibly displaced people has reached a staggering number—nearly 100 million according to UNHCR—and the number only continues to increase.

-Our world has experienced political, social, and cultural upheaval unmatched by any other period in our history.
-Continuous conflict compounded with the economic impacts of coronavirus in South Sudan and Syria has forced hundreds of millions out of their homes and into a world without healthcare or social support systems.
+Our world has experienced political, social and cultural upheaval unmatched by any other period in our history.
+New and continued conflicts compounded by the economic impacts of coronavirus is forcing hundreds of millions out of their homes and into a world without healthcare or social support systems.

 This World Refugee Day, learn about the state of refugees today.

 1) 1 in 5 women refugees experience sexual violence.

 Women refugees and internally displaced women suffer from marginalization, sexual and gender-based violence, and child marriage.
 Some experience sexual and gender-based violence as they flee conflict.

 In camps or due to poverty, some women and girls may be kidnapped, trafficked, or forced into marriage.
 9 out of 10 countries with the highest rates of child marriage in fragile contexts, long-ingrained gender norms pressure girls into vulnerable situations.

 As coronavirus constraints trapped many women and girls with their abusers, domestic abuse saw a spike.
 And now we are seeing the number of women raped and sexually abused while internally displaced due to the war in Ukraine soar too.

 2) Women and children make up most of the people forcibly displaced by renewed conflict in Syria.

 There are 6.9 million people displaced within Syria.
 Nearly 70% of this population is women and children, now forced into surrounding areas, some in camps where resources are scarce and weather conditions harsh.
 In places like Syria, where women had been making advances in gender equality, disease and displacement threaten that progress.